kragen/derctuo/markdown/desiccant-climate-control.md

 In addition to the above-mentioned heating and cooling applications, stored dry desiccant can of course be used to dehumidify indoor air simply by passing the air over it.
-And of course if you can heat up water, as explained above under "Heating", you can humidify as well by passing air over the heated water.
+And of course if you can heat up water, as explained above under “Heating”, you can humidify as well by passing air over the heated water.

-Dehydration sounds like an extremely niche use (raw-food vegans and a few other people have 500-watt home dehydrators), but I think it isn't;
+Dehydration sounds like an extremely niche use (raw-food vegans and a few other people have 500-watt home dehydrators), but I think it isn’t;
-it just hasn't been available at a low enough price previously.
+it just hasn’t been available at a low enough price previously.
-Consider the Earthship's list of six basic human needs satisfied by
+Consider the Earthship’s list of six basic human needs satisfied by
 architecture: energy, garbage, sewage, shelter, water, and food.
 Dehydration is directly applicable to three of those basic human
 needs: garbage, sewage, and food.